 |How Will I Manage to Send My Child to College?|

 Being able to send your child to college is near the top of the wish list for most parents.
-A college education can open doors to many opportunities, and is increasingly necessary in today's economy.
 But that diploma doesn't come cheap.
 Unless you are very well off financially, it's difficult to sit on the sidelines for years and then suddenly find the money to pay for college when your child is ready to go.
 The best thing to do is to start saving as early as possible, even if you're able to save only a small amount at first.

 How much will college cost in the future?

 For the 2018/2019 academic year, the average annual cost of a four-year public college for in-state students is $25,890, the average annual cost of a four-year public college for out-of-state students is $41,950, and the average annual cost of a four-year private college is $52,500.
 (Source: The College Board's Trends in College Pricing Report 2018) The total figures include five expense items: tuition and fees, room and board, books and supplies, transportation, and personal expenses.
 Costs for the most selective private colleges are substantially higher.
 However, many private colleges cost substantially more.

 It's a likely bet that costs will continue to rise, but by how much?
 Annual increases in the range of 3% to 6% would certainly be in keeping with historical trends.
 But keep in mind that the actual percentage increase in any year could be higher or lower, and the rate could vary from public to private college.

 Year after year, thousands of students graduate from college.
 So how do they do it?
 Many parents save less than 100 percent of their child's education costs before college.
 Typically, they put aside enough money to make a down payment on the college bill.
 Then, at college time, parents can supplement this down payment with:

 Federal Direct PLUS Loan

 Federal and college need-based or merit financial aid (e.g., student loans, grants, scholarships, work-study)